-BUILDING AND SITE IMPROVEMENTS
+BUILDING AND SITE MAINTENANCE PROJECTS

-Building and Site Improvements are projects which need to be planned in advance, are not considered routine, are costly and below the \$265,367 threshold to be considered in the Towns' Capital Improvement Plan (CIP).
+Building and Site Maintenance Projects are projects which need to be planned in advance, are not considered routine, are costly and below the \$265,367 threshold to be considered in the Towns' Capital Improvement Plan (CIP).
 We have developed a 5 year prioritized plan for budgeting purposes.

-In recent years due to difficult economic times, Building and Site Improvement projects have been drastically underfunded.
+In recent years due to difficult economic times, building and site maintenance projects have been drastically underfunded.
 This practice of deferring much needed maintenance has had a serious effect on the future budget and as new projects/issues are being added to the appendix a very daunting amount of work faces the School District.
-For more detail regarding Building and Site Improvements please refer to the appendix section of the budget book.
+For more detail regarding building and site maintenance projects please refer to the proposed list of projects for this year and the five year plan on the pages that follow.